Mexico Travel Warning

 The Mexican government has deployed federal police and military personnel throughout the country as part of its efforts to combat organized criminal groups.
 U.S. citizens traveling on Mexican roads and highways by car or bus may encounter government checkpoints, staffed by military or law enforcement personnel.
 In some places, criminal organizations have erected their own unauthorized checkpoints, at times wearing police and military uniforms, and have killed or abducted motorists who have failed to stop at them.
 You should cooperate at all checkpoints.

 Demonstrations are common and occur in all parts of the country.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
 Protesters in Mexico may block traffic on roads, including major thoroughfares, or take control of toll booths on highways.
+Protestors may also block access to gas stations, and their presence at airports may cause flights to be delayed or suspended.
 U.S. citizens are urged to avoid areas of demonstrations, and to exercise caution if in the vicinity of any protests.
 Travelers who encounter protestors demanding unofficial tolls are generally allowed to pass upon payment.
 Travelers are urged not to exit from major highways.
-U.S. Citizens should avoid participating in demonstrations and other activities that might be deemed political by the authorities as the Mexican Constitution prohibits political activities by foreigners; such actions may result in detention and/or deportation.
+U.S. Citizens should avoid participating in demonstrations and other activities that might be deemed political by the authorities as the Mexican Constitution prohibits political activities by foreigners; such actions may result in detention, imprisonment, and/or deportation.

 The Department imposes restrictions on U.S. government employees' travel in Mexico.
 Since July 2010, USG employees are prohibited from driving on non-official travel from the U.S.-Mexico border to or from the interior of Mexico or Central America.
 Personal travel by motor vehicle is permitted during daylight hours on Highway 15 toll road between Hermosillo and Nogales, on Highway 45 between Ciudad Juarez and Chihuahua City, and on the main roads between Palomas, Chihuahua and Nuevo Casas Grandes, Chihuahua.